The Bible says in Genesis 26:1-5 And there was a famine in the land, beside the first

 around us.
 The reason that this falling away has taken place is because the

-enemies of the gospel of Christ have never stopped trying to corrupt, distort, or
+enemies of the gospel of Christ have never stopped trying to corrupt, distort,

-bad examples are constantly being put forth in education, in entertainment, and
+and bad examples are constantly being put forth in education, in entertainment,

-in government.
+and in government.
 The enemies still try to stop the wells of the water of life

-will stand up for the truth of the gospel of Christ?
+words who will stand up for the truth of the gospel of Christ?

 It is interesting to note that the